Uncle Kent

 Uncle Kent is a 2011 American film directed by Joe Swanberg and written by Kent Osborne and Swanberg.
-The film stars Osborne in the titular role of Kent, and Jennifer Prediger, Josephine Decker, Kevin Bewersdof, and Swanberg.
+The film stars Osborne in the title role of Kent, and Jennifer Prediger, Josephine Decker, Kevin Bewersdof, and Swanberg.
 The film premiered at the Sundance Film Festival and was released through video on demand, the same day on January 21, 2011.

 Synopsis

 Kent Osborne is a forty-year-old single animator who meets Kate, a New York journalist, through Chatroulette.
 Kate accepts Kent's invitation to visit L.A. for the weekend.
 Kate reveals that her heart belongs to another man.
 Frustrated, Kent attempts to make sense of the situation.